alexarchambault/shapeless-refined-std/README.md

       */
 ```

 Only for scala 2.11 for now, a (possibly lighter) version for scala 2.10 is being prepared.
-Depends on the current
+Depends on shapeless 2.1.0-RC1.
-snapshot version of shapeless (2.1.0-SNAPSHOT).

 ## Internals